canvasxyz/canvas/examples/chat-advanced/README.md

-# Canvas - Chat App, NextJS version
+# Canvas - Chat App, Advanced

-This is an example web app using NextJS with an embedded Canvas core.
+This is an example web app using Canvas for more advanced functionality.

+Currently, all this app does is import data from the previous chat apps.

 ### Setting up